 Social Security Card Replacement: Learn how to replace your lost or stolen Social Security card.

 If you're only worried about fire and water protection, small safes do an adequate job for securing items.
-But note, they're conversely fairly easy to steal, so either find a good hiding spot or buy a model you can securely bolt into your wall or floor.
+But note, they're conversely fairly easy to steal, so either find a good hiding spot or buy a model you can securely bolt into your wall or floor.3.
+For Frequent Travelers:

-5. Firearms: It's always a good idea to keep firearms locked away out of reach of children and thieves.
-There are safes designed specifically for the safe storage of firearms, including hi-tech biometric models.
+: It's always a good idea to keep firearms locked away out of reach of children and thieves.
+There are safes designed specifically for the safe storage of firearms, including hi-tech biometric models

 Some Safe Storage Suggestions: